 This year's Source conference will be held in September.

 What's new in Source?

-Released in March 2013, Source v3.3.0 is a result of extensive changes over its predecessor, Source v3.1.0.
-In addition to improved performance speed, this latest version has introduced several key features, including real-time river operations, water resource assessments and crop demand modelling.
+Releases of Source in March 2013 (v3.3.0) and October 2013 (v3.5.0) introduced several key features, including real-time river operations, water resource assessments and crop demand modelling.

-It has improved stability, useability and memory performance and makes data management easier.
-This version also includes online documentation which allows the documents to be changed dynamically in response to user feedback.
+Version 3.5.0 also has an expanded capacity to carry out multi-objective optimisations, and online documentation was introduced, which allows the documents to be changed dynamically in response to user feedback.